hivanazeri/MSc-Voice-Technology-Thesis/README.md

 # Age Range Prediction from Voice

 This project predicts a speaker's age range based on their voice using machine learning techniques.
-It extracts acoustic features from audio and trains a Random Forest classifier to categorize age groups.
+It extracts acoustic features from human voice recordings and trains a Random Forest classifier to categorize age groups.
+By combining signal processing and machine learning, the project aims to identify vocal markers of aging.

 ## Project Structure